Moringa-SDF-PT10/Farouk-Abdi-meal-project/README.md

 ## Description

-    This project is about a game where the user is given a picture and ingridients for 3 mealsand they have to guess the category of the meal or where the cuisine is from.
+    This project is about a game where the user is given a picture and ingridients for 3 meals and they have to guess the category of the meal or where the cuisine is from.

 ## How to use